 In January of 2010 we embarked on a quest to see every movie filmed in the Spokane area.
-It all started when I stumbled across the poetry of Sherman Alexie.
-I don’t remember exactly how my incessant internet trolling brought me to “Powwow Ghazal,” but I’m sure glad it did.
-Alexie’s poem “Powwow Ghazal” is touching, deeply intriguing (I read it over and over) and it made me laugh.
-Sherman Alexie is a talented author (and filmmaker, I later found out) who grew up on the Spokane Indian Reservation in Wellpinit, Washington (not far from Moosicorn Ranch).
-Although I just discovered him, Sherman Alexie is no small town secret.
+It all started when I came across the poetry of Sherman Alexie.
+Alexie is a talented author (and filmmaker) who grew up on the Spokane Indian Reservation in Wellpinit, Washington (not far from Moosicorn Ranch).
 He has received countless awards and recognition for his work.
-Most recently, his book War Dances won the 2010 PEN/Faulkner Award for Fiction.
+Recently, his book War Dances won the 2010 PEN/Faulkner Award for Fiction.

 Accolades aside, I was becoming a fast fan.
 When I found out he had made the movie The Business of FancyDancing, I added it to the top of our Netflix Queue.
 Scott was a little disappointed that I had postponed the arrival of Dexter for a movie about “Fancy Dancing,” but had no regrets after we watched it.
 It was a beautiful movie, with haunting music, humor and drama and it spurred a marathon of movies filmed in Spokane.